ddmitov/perl-executing-browser/README.md

 * **Perl files:** ```.pl```
   Perl scripts without filename extensions can be recognized using a Perl shebang line.
   Examples: ```#!/usr/bin/perl``` or ```#!/usr/bin/env perl```
-  A shebang line can not change the Perl distribution used by PEB.
+  No shebang line can change the Perl distribution used by PEB.
 Shebang arguments are not honored by PEB.
   PEB detects its Perl distribution at start-up and uses shebang line only to detect Perl scripts without filename extension.
 * **XML files:** ```.xml```
    All unsupported file types linked from local pages are opened using the default application of the operating system.